Measurement sensors

 3. **Calibration table**

-In this case, the value passes through the min/max filter, is multiplied by 0.2 and becomes 200.
-This is where the calibration table is applied.
-The table takes 200 as the sensor value (source value) and converts it into the target quantity value to be displayed in the user interface facilities.
-If an incoming data packet contains sensor data with a value more than 3000, the value doesn't pass the boundaries and is discarded.
-In this case, no multiplication or calibration apply.
+In this case, the value passes the min/max check, is multiplied by 0.2 and becomes 200.
+The calibration table then takes 200 as the source value and converts it into the final quantity shown in the platform.
+If an incoming value exceeds 3000, it is discarded at the boundary step and no multiplication or calibration applies.

 The numbers here are given as a sample.
 You may have other settings, but the principle remains.

-As you enter data into the table, the graph will be plotted.
+As you enter data into the table, the graph is plotted.

 To confirm your changes, click **Save**.